TedTschopp/tschopp.net/_posts/Drafts/2018-10-14-Rules for Gamma-World-Weapons-in MCC-DCC.md

 ## Blasters

-This unusual weapon’s ray weakens the nuclear force binding the the nuclei of atoms.
-All things touched by the beam disentegrate cleanly without dust or odor.
-This creates light, intense heat, and very little noise, and leaves an impressive 10cm hole in the target.
-Even the air is affected, making the beam visible as a white, near instantaneous streak.

 | Type   | Name              | TL| Comp| Range    | Dmg | Power | Ammo | Rate of Fire | Speed | Weight | Cost | Value |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | Pistol | Mark V Blaster    | 5 | 6 | 80/160/240 | 5D8*  |C-Cell| 6 | 1 | N/A | 5kg | 9,000Ð | 1,500 |